graphprotocol/graph-improvement-proposals/gips/0068-subgraph-service.md

 - Query disputes: Indexers receive queries and return responses with signed receipts called attestations.
 An attestation can be disputed if the consumer (or other party) thinks the query response was invalid.
 Indexers use the derived private key for an allocation to sign attestations for each query, which means they can be identified.
 - Indexing disputes: Indexers will periodically present a Proof of Indexing (POI) to prove they were indexing a subgraph and claim indexing rewards.
 This POI is optimistically accepted when posted however anyone can challenge it and dispute it’s validity.

 Disputes are submitted by Fisherman, a permissionless role in the protocol designed to bolster the economic security by ensuring there’s always an incentivezed party focused on maintaining data integrity.
 In order to create a dispute, a fisherman needs to provide a bond to back their claim.
 This bond will be returned to them unless the dispute is deemed invalid.
 A high enough bond ensures disputes cannot be spammed with hopes of doing a denial of service type of attack.
-The Dispute Manger defines a special role, the arbitrator, which can resolve disputes in the following ways:
+The Dispute Manger defines a special role, the Arbitrator, which can resolve disputes in the following ways:

 - accept a dispute: the indexer gets slashed, the dispute submitter gets back the bond plus a reward.
 - draw a dispute: the indexer does not get slashed, the dispute submitter gets back the bond.
 - reject a dispute: the indexer does not get slashed, the dispute submitter’s bond is burnt.

+Arbitrators are appointed by governance and they should operate within the boundaries described by the Arbitration Charter.
+The charter establishes norms that constrain the Arbitrator's actions beyond what is expressible or currently expressed in smart contract code.
+Any Arbitrator that does not comply with the norms laid out in this charter should be replaced by governance.

 Arbitrators should investigate and resolve disputes within an established dispute period.
 The Subgraph Service enforces a thawing period equal to this dispute period, this ensures that indexers cannot withdraw their stake from the protocol before disputes are resolved.
 One deviation from the current iteration of the Dispute Manager is that fishermen are now allowed to cancel disputes that have been open for more than the dispute period.
 This protects their bond from being indefinitely locked up due to arbitrators' inaction.